Partitioned tables and indexes

-Memory limitations can affect the performance or ability of SQL Server to build a partitioned index.
-This is especially the case when the index is not aligned with its base table or is not aligned with its clustered index, if the table already has a clustered index applied to it.
+Memory limitations can affect the performance or ability of the database engine to build a partitioned index.
+This is especially the case when the index is not aligned with its base table or is not aligned with its clustered index, if the table already has a clustered index.

 Creating and rebuilding aligned indexes could take longer to execute as the number of partitions increases.
 We recommend that you do not run multiple create and rebuild index commands at the same time as you may run into performance and memory issues.

-For both aligned and nonaligned indexes, the memory requirement can be greater if SQL Server is applying degrees of parallelism to the build operation on a multiprocessor computer.
-This is because the greater the degrees of parallelism, the greater the memory requirement.
-For example, if SQL Server sets degrees of parallelism to 4, a nonaligned partitioned index with 100 partitions requires sufficient memory for four processors to sort 4,000 pages at the same time, or 16,000 pages.
+For both aligned and non-aligned indexes, the memory requirement can be greater if the database engine is using query parallelism to the build operation on a multiprocessor computer.
+This is because the greater the degree of parallelism (DOP), the greater the memory requirement.
+For example, if the database engine sets DOP to 4, a nonaligned partitioned index with 100 partitions requires sufficient memory for four processors to sort 4,000 pages at the same time, or 16,000 pages.
 If the partitioned index is aligned, the memory requirement is reduced to four processors sorting 40 pages, or 160 (4 * 40) pages.
 You can use the MAXDOP index option to manually reduce the degrees of parallelism.

-Queries that use partition elimination could have comparable or improved performance with larger number of partitions.
+After partitioning a table or index, queries that use partition elimination can have comparable or improved performance with larger number of partitions.
 Queries that do not use partition elimination could take longer to execute as the number of partitions increases.

 For example, assume a table has 100 million rows and columns

-C. In scenario 1, the table is divided into 1000 partitions on column
+- In scenario 1, the table is divided into 1,000 partitions on column

 Queries that use operators such as TOP or MAX/MIN on columns other than the partitioning column may experience reduced performance with partitioning because all partitions must be evaluated.